 Selecting any report will redirect you towards the “Overview” page of the report together with presenting the tabs for accessing any of the static or dynamic/behavioral reports that were included in the analysis.

-Report overview
+Overview Report

 General

-The general section also presents the score associated with the sample and various tags according to the results and verdicts from the analysis.
+The general section presents the score associated with the sample and various tags according to the results and verdicts from the analysis.
 Recorded Future Sandbox recognizes around 350 families of malware for which tags are assigned when identified.

 Malware Config